Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron Collider: Introduction

 \section{Introduction}

-The exclusive production of vector mesons plays an important role both experimentally and theoretically allowing accurate studies on applications of perturbative Quantum Chromodynamics (QCD) and parton saturation physics as well.
-The light vector mesons on one side have no hard perturbative scale associated to the process in the photoproduction limit, $Q^2=0$, thus probing the non-perturbative regime of QCD.
-In the electroproduction case, where the virtuality $Q^2$ of the incoming photon is sufficiently large, a perturbative approach is justified.
-On the other hand, quarkonium production presents the intrinsic hard scale characterized by the heavy quark masses even for $Q^2=0$ and weak coupling methods can be successfully applied.
-It is well known that the transition between the perturbative QCD treatment and the soft regime can be handled by the parton saturation framework \cite{Gribov:1983ivg,Mueller:1985wy,Mueller:2001fv,McLerran:1993ni,McLerran:1993ka,McLerran:1994vd,Ayala:1995kg,Ayala:1995hx,Iancu:2003xm,Gelis:2010nm,Morreale:2021pnn} within the QCD color dipole formalism \cite{Nikolaev:1990ja,Nikolaev:1991et,Mueller:1993rr,Mueller:1994jq}.
-There the saturation scale, $Q_s$, sets the limit on the parton density phase-space to be reached in the hadron's wavefunction.
-Hence, it can be viewed as the typical underlying scale in the low Bjorken-$x$ dynamics in the case of light meson photoproduction and plays a key role in quarkonium production as well (see recent applications in Refs. \cite{Henkels:2022bne,Cisek:2022yjj,Mantysaari:2022sux,Mantysaari:2022kdm,Mantysaari:2022bsp,Mantysaari:2021ryb,Kopeliovich:2021dgx,Kopeliovich:2022jwe,Cepila:2023pvh,Matousek:2022enl,Kumar:2022aly,Anand:2018zle,Xie:2022sjm,Henkels:2023plt,Mantysaari:2023xcu,Mantysaari:2023prg,Azevedo:2023fee,Goncalves:2023sts,Boroun:2023vuu,Boroun:2023klw} and references therein).
-The photon-proton or photon-nucleus scattering in such approach is characterized by the QCD color dipole amplitude representing the interaction of the Fock states of the virtual incoming photon, i.e. color singlet dipoles at leading order, with the target at rest.
-The $q\bar{q}$ fluctuations and the transition from the dipole to meson are described by the photon and vector meson wavefunctions, respectively.
+The exclusive production of vector mesons plays {a crucial } role both experimentally and theoretically, enabling accurate studies on applications of perturbative quantum chromodynamics (QCD) and parton saturation physics.
+Light vector mesons, on one hand, have no hard {(of transverse momentum above 1 GeV)} perturbative scale associated with the process in the photoproduction limit, {with the incoming photon's virtuality $Q^2=0$,} thus probing the non-perturbative regime of QCD.
+In the electroproduction case, {where $Q^2$} is sufficiently large, a perturbative approach is justified.
+On the other hand, quarkonium production involves an intrinsic hard scale characterized by the heavy quark masses, even at $Q^2=0$, and weak coupling methods can be successfully applied.
+It is { known} hl{transverse momentum below 1 GeV} that the transition between the perturbative QCD treatment and the soft regime can be handled by the parton saturation framework~\cite{Gribov:1983ivg,Mueller:1985wy,Mueller:2001fv,McLerran:1993ni,McLerran:1993ka,McLerran:1994vd,Ayala:1995kg,Ayala:1995hx,Iancu:2003xm,Gelis:2010nm,Morreale:2021pnn} within the QCD color dipole formalism~\cite{Nikolaev:1990ja,Nikolaev:1991et,Mueller:1993rr,Mueller:1994jq}.
+There, the saturation scale, $Q_s$, sets the limit on the parton phase-space density that can be reached in the hadron’s wavefunction.
+Hence, it can be viewed as the typical underlying scale in {low enough} Bjorken-$x$ dynamics for light meson photoproduction {(with $x$ a fraction of the hadron's longitudinal momentum carried by a parton)} the and also plays a key role in quarkonium production (see recent applications in Refs.~\cite{Henkels:2022bne,Cisek:2022yjj,Mantysaari:2022sux,Mantysaari:2022kdm,Mantysaari:2022bsp,Mantysaari:2021ryb,Kopeliovich:2021dgx,Kopeliovich:2022jwe,Cepila:2023pvh,Matousek:2022enl,Kumar:2022aly,Anand:2018zle,Xie:2022sjm,Henkels:2023plt,Mantysaari:2023xcu,Mantysaari:2023prg,Azevedo:2023fee,Goncalves:2023sts,Boroun:2023vuu,Boroun:2023klw} and references therein).
+The photon--proton {($\gamma p$)} or photon--nucleus {($\gamma A$)} scattering in such an approach is characterized by the QCD color dipole amplitude, which represents the interaction of the Fock states of the incoming virtual photon, i.e., color singlet dipoles at leading order, with the target at rest.
+The {quark--anti-quark ($q\bar{q}$)} fluctuations and the transition from the dipole to meson are described by the photon and vector meson wavefunctions, respectively.